Rassilion/MangaStream-Archiver/README.md

 # MangaStream Archiver
-Python bot for downloading new releases from MangaStream
+Python bot for downloading new releases from MangaStream.
+Its working but doesn't tested fully

 - data is in sqllite database
 - get manga list from site
 - get chapters from manga list
+- download not downnloaded chapters

 ## Database model